Mondertime/THC_Astrafy/README.md

 **Sixth exercise**

-Here I learned the with could use intricate marts in the model, so I reused the table generated for Exercise#4 :
+Here I learned that I could use intricate marts in the model, so I reused the table generated for Exercise#4 :

 `orders_2023_full.sql`
 ```sql